diffix/reference/docs/computing noise.md

 10. Calculate the **total distortion** as the sum of differences between the values of each entity in the `Ne` set with the `Nt`-average

 Once the algorithm has been completed for each AID set individual, we continue based on the AID set with the largest amount of flattening.
-In the case of the fully anonymizing aggregation in the top-most query we also add noise proportional to the top group average of that AID set.
+In the case of the fully anonymizing aggregation in the top-most query we also add noise proportional to the absolute largest top group average across the AID sets.

 Below are concrete examples of the algorithm applied to data.
 The `minimum_allowed_aids` threshold is 2 across all AID types unless otherwise stated.